The Most In-Demand Careers in Ireland

 In-Demand Science Careers

 Want to solve some of the great mysteries of the universe?
 A degree in science is a great place to start!
-Studying science is definitely a smart investment, and will be helpful in the long run.
-Careers like biochemistry or analytical development in the natural sciences are in high demand in Ireland.
+Careers in biochemistry or analytical development in the natural sciences are in high demand in Ireland.

 Trinity College Dublin – Bachelor of Arts (Honours) – Chemistry with Molecular Modelling: Chemical Sciences

-This creative-science course teaches you how to develop everything!
+This creative science course teaches you how to develop everything!
 From battery superconductors to cutting-edge drug molecules, this course covers it all.
-The skills you’ll learn in this chemistry with molecular modelling course can be applicable to many different industries.
-This includes careers in up-and-coming technology, as well as pharmaceutical healthcare.
+The skills you’ll learn in this Chemistry with Molecular Modelling course are applicable to many different industries, like technology or pharmaceutical healthcare.

-University College Dublin – Master of Science – Plant Biology and Biotechnology
+University College Cork – Master of Science – Industrial Pharmaceutical Sciences, Operations and Management

 An illustration of a pencil, eraser, and ruler.